Cheng-Lin-Li/MachineLearning/FastMap/README.md

 ## Machine Learning Algorithm: FastMap Algorithm.

+## The task:
+This program implements FastMap to embed the objects in fastmap-data.txt into a 2D space.

+The first two columns in each line of the data file represent the IDs of the two objects; and the third column indicates the symmetric distance between them.
+If the farthest pair of objects is ambiguous, the one that includes the smallest object ID will be used.

+The objects listed in fastmap-data.txt are actually the words in fastmap-wordlist.txt (nth word in this list has an ID value of n) and the distances between each pair of objects are the Damerau–Levenshtein distances between them.
+The program will plot the words onto a 2D plane using the previous FastMap solution and see what it looks like.

 ## Implementation features:
 A FastMap class is implemented and provide a lot of value sets for reference.